Poranki

-Poranki is a Major Locality of Vijayawada in NTR district of the Indian state of Andhra Pradesh.
+Poranki is a neighbourhood located in Vijayawada, NTR district of the Indian state of Andhra Pradesh.
 It is located in Penamaluru mandal of Vijayawada revenue division.
 As per the G.O.
 No. M.S.104 (dated:23-03-2017), Municipal Administration and Urban Development Department, it became a part of Vijayawada metropolitan area.

 It is 2 KM from Penamaluru.

 Education

 The primary and secondary school education is imparted by government, aided and private schools, under the School Education Department of the state.
 The medium of instruction followed by different schools are English, Telugu.